tmpbci/LJ/README.md

 - A websocket on port 9001 for WebUI interaction.
 - The redis server on port 6379 ('ljayserverip')
-- An OSC server on port 8002.
+- An OSC server on port 8002 for remote control via OSC and plugins.
-- An OSC client as output on port 8001.
-- An OSC client for Nozoids support on 'nozoscIP', port 8003.
+- Some OSC clients defined in LJ.conf to forward commands to defined plugins

 You need to update LJ.conf to your network/etherdreams IPs and be sure to check command arguments : python main.py --help